-My current role within (SLI) is in the investment restriction control (IRC) team under fund governance.
+My current role within (Standard Life Investments*) is in the investment restriction control (IRC) team under fund governance.
 My main tasks are, but not limited to the creation and maintenance of restriction lists used in the Investment Management System, analysing and interpreting fund/client mandates for restriction requests, communicating with a variety of internal teams and individuals, such as client services, investment data, ESG (environmental, social and governance) and fund managers, and using Bloomberg to research and analyse issuers and issuer securities.

 I think this role suits me well for a variety of reasons, including having a direct and hands on focus on the investment process (buying and selling of stock and bonds).
 Having come from an investment background, and having a strong interest in progressing in the industry, such an investment theory focused role is aiding in my understanding and personal development.
 I also feel the role suits me, as investment restriction is an extremely high risk area, which is the environment I tend to thrive in.
 This position also allows me to build on other transferable skills such as my communication, team work, computer programme skills, and research and analytics.